ririi7/DataAnalyst_ProjectsPortfolio/README.md

 ### 1. KPMG Sprocket Central - Customer Segmentation Analysis (by Forage Virtual Internship)

 Description: Merge and analyse multiple customers' demographic, geogrpahical and behavioural data to conclude the best customers to target for a new marketing campaign.
 The project required a lengthy amount of data wrangling, from imputing missing values, reformatting datatypes and values, renaming and recalculating fields, and utilised Recency Frequency and Montary Analysis with K-Means modelling to segment the customers, and identify the most highest value customers.
+Additionally, I also created an in-depth email for the client to explain how to mitigate the Data Quality issues present in their datasets, and prepared a powerpoint presentation to explain the steps involved in analysing their data.

 Tools: Excel, Jupyter Notebook, Python Libraries, Tableau, PowerPoint